 Grantees are counted only once even if they receive multiple grants from multiple programs.

-2 Some clinicians and grantees may serve in multiple geographic areas.
+&lt;sup>2Some clinicians and grantees may serve in multiple geographic areas.

 This funding is counted under grants as it is a partnership with states using the grant mechanism.